wjwwenn/Data-Analysis/PythonBasics/10 CSV/Reference.md

-In general, to create or retrieve a file on your local system you must use the `open` command.
-Open has a few different "modes" so let's go through them now.
+To create/retrieve a file on your local system, use the `open` command.
+Open has a few different "modes".

 ## 1 Create a file with the `w` mode
-`w` means write as in write-mode.
-First let's define a random path to a filename that does not yet exist.
+`w` = write-mode.
+First define a random path to a filename yet to exist.
 ```python
 to_save_dir = "/path/to/save/in/"
 filename = "myfilename.txt"
 full_path = to_save_dir + filename
 ```
-Now let's `open()` that path so we can save it.
+`open()` that path so we can save it.

 ```python
 with open(full_path, 'w') as file_object:
     file_object.write("Hello world")
 ```

-If we don't want to use `with` we just have to explicitly `close` the `open` call.
+If we don't want to use `with`, we have to explicitly `close` the `open` call.

 ```python
 file_object = open(full_path, 'w')